SimmonsBI/bmotif/README.md

 ## Use

 `bmotif` considers all 44 unique bipartite motifs up to six nodes.
-Within these motifs there are 148 unique node positions.
+Within these motifs there are 148 unique node positions and 106 unique link positions.

+`bmotif` has three functions:
+1\. `mcount`: counts how many times each motif occurs in a bipartite network, and can also calculate the mean weight of motifs and the standard deviation of their weights.
-`bmotif` has two functions: `mcount` and `node_positions`. `mcount` counts occurrences of motifs in a bipartite network. `node_positions` counts the number of times each node in a network occurs in each of the positions within the motifs.
+2\. `node_positions`: counts the number of times each node in a network occurs in each of the positions within the motifs.
+3\. `link_positions`: counts the number of times each link in a network occurs in each of the positions within the motifs.

 The motifs corresponding to each motif ID and the node positions corresponding to each motif node position ID can be found in **Simmons,